-The Small Business Administration has announced that it will no longer be making EIDL advances to new applicants because the program has allocated the $20 billion authorized by Congress.
+In August, 2020 the Small Business Administration announced that it would no longer be making EIDL advances to new applicants because the program has allocated the $20 billion authorized by Congress.
 The Economic Injury Disaster Loan advances are grants that do not have to be repaid.
 However, small businesses may still apply for a low interest rate loan under EIDL.

 By way of background, the CARES Act authorized grants of up to $10,000 to certain small businesses, which the SBA administered as $1000 per employee.
 As of July 3, 2020, the SBA reported it had disbursed advances to nearly 5 million businesses (4,946,997 to be exact).
 These grants have been popular with small businesses because they don’t have to be repaid.